 - Requirements for Labeling with complete name and address.

 - Insurance for Drone Liability is always required.

 See general EASA rules above

-Notes for Commercial Drone Services operations in Germany
+Notes for operating Commercial Drone Services in Germany

 State aviation authorities would be authorized to permit commercial UAS operations outside the operator’s visual line of sight if a safe operation can be demonstrated.
 Currently, operation beyond the operator’s line of sight is generally prohibited.

 Commercial UAS users must obtain a pilot certificate.
 Knowledge of aeronautics and aviation law would be tested.
 The Federal Aviation Administration would issue the certificate.